akhealth/EIS-Modernization/procurement-docs-search/sow.md

 b)  Two weeks prior to contract conclusion, provide a brief Transition
-    Plan for all deliverables, products, and materials in coordination with the COR, Alaska Product Manager and Product Owner from Alaska.
+    Plan for all deliverables, products, and materials in coordination with the Alaska product team.

-c)  Coordinate with the COR and potentially another vendor, and
+c)  Coordinate with the Alaska product team and potentially another vendor, and
-    implement the Transition Plan according to the COR’s direction.
+    implement the Transition Plan according to the Alaska product team's direction.

 ##### 5.5.2 Transition Activities [TO BE UPDATED ONCE PM REQUIREMENTS ARE SET]

-During the transition to the State of Alaska and/or a new contractor, the Contractor shall perform all necessary transition activities, including, but not limited to, continued full services to 18F and other customers; participation, at discretion of COR, meetings with the State of Alaska or new contractor to effect a smooth transition and provide detailed information on the operation of all deliverables;
+During the transition to the State of Alaska and/or a new contractor, the Contractor shall perform all necessary transition activities, including, but not limited to, continued full services to 18F and other customers; participation, at discretion of Alaska product team, in meetings with the State of Alaska or new contractor to effect a smooth transition and provide detailed information on the operation of all deliverables;
 training of new personnel (contractor or State) during transition period, appropriate close-out of outstanding technical and related work.

 Final report shall include list of sprint tasks completed, documentation, and link to code repository.
-Should the Contractor be terminated prior to the end of the period of performance, the Contractor shall transfer all project materials to the COR within two weeks of the COR’s request.
+Should the Contract be terminated prior to the end of the period of performance, the Contractor shall transfer all project materials to the COR within two weeks of the COR’s request.